 The lender must prepare a written evaluation of its analysis of a self-employed borrower’s personal income, including the business income or loss, reported on the borrower’s individual income tax returns.
 The purpose of this written analysis is to determine the amount of stable and continuous income that will be available to the borrower.
 This is not required when a borrower is qualified using only income that is not derived from self-employment and self-employment is a secondary and separate source of income (or loss).
 Examples of income not derived from self-employment include salary and retirement income.

-The lender may use Form 1084 or any other type of cash flow analysis that applies the same principles as Fannie Mae’s form.
+The lender may use Form 1084 or any other type of cash flow analysis, including automated tools, that applies the same principles as Fannie Mae’s form.

 A copy of the written analysis must be included as part of any loan application package that the lender submits to Fannie Mae for a mortgage that is selected for a post-purchase quality control review.